wbrowar/craft-admin-bar/README.md

 {{ adminBar({ entry: entry }) }}
 ```

+Admin Bar Widgets will also use this entry value to change their content and functionality.

 Here is a list of available arguments:

 | Argument        | Default       | Description                                                                                                                                                                                                                       |